Resources & downloads

 Post 3:

-📱 Unsure if your phone will still work after 2025?
+📱 Unsure if your phone will still work without 3G?

 TXT ‘3G’ to 550 for a free device check.